 - 75 feet of elevation

-I am actually not sure where the rumor started, and the information online is incredibly conflicting.
-From what I can tell people say that he visited this spot when he needed a break from LA; however, no one can confirm the story is true, but the urban legend has made this a very popular spot for people of all ages to visit.
+I am not sure where the rumor started, and the information online is incredibly conflicting.
+From what I can tell, people say that Jim Morrison visited this spot when he needed a break from LA; however, no one can confirm the story is true, but the urban legend has made this a trendy spot for people of all ages to visit.

 The dirt parking lot for this hike is located at the end of Corral Canyon road.
-You will turn right on Corral Canyon road from PCH, the same place you would turn for Solstice Canyon, and then head up the small two lane road for 5 miles.
-At the end it turns into dirt and you will drive about 50 feet on the dirt before the parking lot appears that can hold about 10 cars.
+You will turn right on Corral Canyon Road from PCH, the same place you would turn for Solstice Canyon, and then head up the small two-lane road for 5 miles.
+At the end, it turns into dirt, and you will drive about 50 feet on the dirt before the parking lot appears that can hold about ten cars.

-The hike starts from the parking lot, on the right hand side and heads along the Backbone Trail.
-You will be on a single track heading almost immediately up and over sandstone rocks.
+The hike starts from the parking lot, on the right-hand side, and heads along the Backbone Trail.
+You will be on a single track leading almost immediately up and over sandstone rocks.

 After you pass the first hill you will hike through some brush and continue to go up, from here you will see the painted water towers on the right.